A Parent’s Guide to Sensory Toys for Kids with Sensory Processing Differences

 Tactile Exploration Tools

-- Kinetic Sand: The Zen Box provides a mess-free way to explore texture
+- Kinetic Sand: A mess-free way to explore texture

-- Crazy Aaron’s Putty: Features seek-and-find elements within the putty
+- Crazy Aaron’s Putty: Features hidden objects for discovery

-- Fidget toys: Various textures and resistance levels for different sensory needs
+- Fidget Toys: Various textures and resistance levels

 Visual and Calming Elements